-Tim Jobe began developing the foundations of Natural Lifemanship in 1986 while working at West Texas Boys ranch in San Angelo, Texas.
+1986 – Tim Jobe began developing the foundations of Natural Lifemanship while working at West Texas Boys ranch in San Angelo, Texas.
 Prior to coming to West Texas Boys Ranch Tim trained and showed quarter horses professionally.
 However, he soon found that the kids could not ride his well trained horses.
 In an attempt to solve the problem, Tim realized that the reason kids could not ride his horses was because he had trained them to do the right thing because they were afraid not to.
-The kids could not intimidate them into doing the right thing.
-At this point Tim realized that he had to train horses to do the right thing because they thought it was the right thing to do.
-Thus began his transition into the horse training process that underlies Natural Lifemanship.
+However, the kids could not intimidate the horses into doing the right thing.
+At this point Tim realized that he had to train horses to make the right choices because they value the relationship, not out of submission or because they fear consequences.
+Interestingly enough, this ability to make good choices in consideration of relationships was the same quality that the staff at the Boys Ranch desired for the kids they were raising.
+Thus began Natural Lifemanship – a model of relationship based on principles that transfer seamlessly between relationships with horses and relationships with people.

-While making this transition he noticed that many kids were successful at the horse barn while struggling in every other area of their lives.
+While making this transition Tim observed that many kids were successful at the horse barn while struggling in every other area of their lives.
 At first, he believed it was because of his “amazing talent with kids.”
 When he finally got over himself, he realized the success was a result of the relationship with the horse, rather than the relationship with him.
 In an effort to better understand why that success occurred at the horse barn and further realize how kids could transfer that success to other areas of their lives, Tim hired two summer interns.
-He chose two young ladies who were working on their psychology degrees and also had experience with horses.
-The goal of the program that summer was to figure out specifically what it was about the interaction with horses that allowed kids to be successful and to then help them apply those same things to other areas of their lives.
+He chose two young women who were working on their psychology degrees and also had experience with horses.
+The goal of the program that summer was to figure out specifically what it was about the interaction with horses that allowed kids to be successful, and to then help them apply those same things to other areas of their lives.
+As a result of this inquiry, Natural Lifemanship is principle based.
+Principles are generalizable, techniques are not.
+The team realized that for the benefits of the program to transfer from the kids’ relationships with horses to their relationships with other human beings, that the kids would need to be taught relationship principles that were universal and generalizable.

 Natural Lifemanship horse training principles are unique in that they were specifically designed to apply equally to horse and human relationships, resulting in deeply therapeutic work in the mental health field.